-3) How do I decide the right selection criteria?
+3) How do I decide on the right selection criteria?

 Any selection criteria used to determine who is made redundant should be transparent, objective, measurable and non-discriminatory.

-If absence from work is used as a criterion, it should not take account of any absence due to pregnancy or maternity leave (otherwise this will constitute discrimination).
+If absence from work is used as a criterion, it should not take into account any absence due to pregnancy or maternity leave (otherwise this will constitute discrimination).